jcao0/staggered_synthetic_control/README.md

 R CMD INSTALL stagsynth
 ```

-The main function is `ssc()`, which estimates event-time and overall average treatment effects for staggered adoption designs.
-The package also includes helper functions for synthetic control weights, reshaping panel data, and checking the smallest eigenvalue of the SSC design matrix.
+The main function is 'ssc()', which estimates heterogeneous, event-time, and overall average treatment effects for staggered adoption designs, and constructs placebo-in-time confidence intervals and p-values.
+The package also includes helper functions for synthetic control weights (synthetic_control(), synthetic_control_batch()), reshaping panel data from long format (panel_to_matrices()), and checking the smallest eigenvalue of the SSC design matrix (ssc_min_eigenvalue()).
+S3 methods (print, summary, plot) are provided for "ssc" objects.